 Amazing work 🙂

 In Lewis’s essay, On Stories, he wrote, “I have seen landscapes, notably in the Mourne Mountains and southwards which under a particular light made me feel that at any moment a giant might raise his head over the next ridge”.
-Describing the Mournes in County Down as a magical, mesmerising place, Lewis also says, “I yearn to see County Down in the snow, one almost expects to see a march of dwarfs dashing past.
+Describing the Mournes in County Down as a magical, mesmerising place.
+Lewis also says, “I yearn to see County Down in the snow, one almost expects to see a march of dwarfs dashing past.
 How I long to break into a world where such things were true”.
-For him, they were of big inspiration for Lewis’ Narnia.
+For him, these locations were of big inspiration for Narnia.
 He further says, “That part of Rostrevor which overlooks Carlingford Lough is my idea of Narnia”.

-But its worth it!
+But it is worth it!

 Amazing views of the Lough, Rostrevor, Warrenpoint and more!

 The huge boulder weighs 50 tons of mass.
 It varies in height from five to eight feet and has a circumference of thirty-eight feet.
 It overlooks the fields, forests and mountains of County Louth and County Armagh as well as the waters of Carlingford Lough.
-It is believed that it was transported from Scotland, specifically an island in Strathclyde narrows or probably dropped on the mountain slopes by a glacier thousands of years ago.
+It is believed that it was transported from Scotland, specifically an island in Strathclyde narrows.
+It was probably dropped on the mountain slopes by a glacier thousands of years ago.

-When you have enough of the heights – head down to the Lough shore and you will find an impressive site – Ross Monument.
-Which has a great story – It is an obelisk in Rostrevor village, County Down.
+When you have enough of the heights – head down to the Lough shore and you will find an impressive site called Ross Monument which also has a great story behind it.
+Ross monument is an obelisk in Rostrevor village, County Down.
 The monument is located in almost the same place where General Robert Ross, an Anglo-Irish officer, had planned to establish his retirement home after his safe return from his expedition to America in 1814.